Post

 Part 3 of 3 in the SharpFocus series.
 Read Part 1: Understanding Code Through Data Flow and Part 2: The Analysis Engine first.

-For an assignment target = value, the basic transfer function:
+For an assignment target = value, the basic version is:

 1